ThomasPasquali/SbatchMan/design document.md

     * **float**: A floating-point value.
     * **bool**: A boolean value.
   * Lists: lists of values.
 When multiple list variables are defined, all combinations of their values are generated.
   * Standard maps: key-value pairs, where the value can be referenced using the key.
+Values can be either simple types or lists.
   * Cluster maps: key-value pairs that can be used in job configurations to select different values based on the cluster being used.
 When referencing a cluster map, the value corresponding to the current cluster is used.
 Differently from standard maps, a default value can also be specified.
+Values can be either simple types or lists.
   * Special types:
     * `@dir path`: A special directive that expands to a list of file names within the specified path.
 If the path is relative, it is considered relative to the directory where `sbatchman` was invoked.
     * `@file path`: A special directive that expands to a list of lines read from the specified file.
 If the path is relative, it is considered relative to the directory where `sbatchman` was invoked.

-There are also some predefined variables available in the job configuration file:
+Valid characters for variable names include the uppercase and lowercase letters (A-Z and a-z), the underscore _ and, except for the first character, the digits 0 through 9.

+When defining jobs, the following special variables are also available:
   * `work_dir`: The working directory where `sbatchman` was invoked.
   * `out_dir`: The output directory for the job's results.
   * `config_name`: The name of the cluster configuration being used.